ziberna/i3-py/README.md

 socket.close()
 ```

 To check if socket has been closed use the `socket.connected` property.
-There
+There's
-are even more lower-level stuff, like packing and unpacking the payload, sending
+even more lower-level stuff, like packing and unpacking the payload, sending
 it and receiving it...
 See the docs for these.